7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 A Load Balancer Distribution modes:
 - 5-tuple hash (multiple VMs:
-	- source IP
+	- Source IP
-	- source port
+	- Source port
-	- destination IP
+	- Destination IP
-	- destination port
+	- Destination port
-	- protocol type
+	- Protocol type
 - Source IP affinity/Session Affinity/Client IP affinity uses (for one Specific Client):
 	- 2-tuple hash: Source and Destination IP

 - An **availability set** is a logical grouping that you use to isolate virtual machine resources from each other when they're deployed.
 Availabilty sets allow virtual machines to remain available when a physical server fails.
 - An **availability zone** offers groups of one or more datacenters that have independent power, cooling, and networking.

 Basic load balancers allow:
-- Port forwarding
+- Port Forwarding
 - Automatic reconfiguration
 - Health probes
 - Outbound connections through source network address translation (SNAT)